QiyangGeng/Cassandra/README.md

 This (very much still work in progress) discord bot uses the [Spring Framework](https://spring.io/), and communicates with Discord using the popular event-driven API [JDA](https://github.com/DV8FromTheWorld/JDA).

+This is a toy project to learn various different topics, and is not very good at being a discord bot.
-This is a toy project, and there is no plan for the bot to become publicly available.
-However, the code is all here...
+There is also no plan for the bot to become publicly available.

 ## Contents
 - [Summary](#summary)